ARPA-SIMC/dballe/doc/fapi_connect.md

 You can add a `wipe` query string argument to the connection URL to have DB-All.e create or recreate the database on connection.

+You can also use `?wipe` without argument.
+Note that `?wipe=` with an empty argument also triggers a wipe.